-One dead in attack on missionaries' home in France, suspect at large
+One dead in attack on missionaries' home in France, hunt under way for suspect

 Suspects arrested last weekend under anti-terrorism measures had been planning to launch attacks on Dec.
 1 at important and landmark sites in and around Paris, a source said earlier on Thursday.

-(Reporting by Chine Labbe and Emmanuel Jarry; writing by John Irish; editing by Ingrid Melander)
+(Reporting by Chine Labbe and Emmanuel Jarry; Writing by John Irish; Editing by Ingrid Melander and Paul Tait)